-We have also applied certain measures of the CARES Act, which have provided a cash benefit in the form of tax payment refunds, tax credits related to employee retention, cash deferral for the employer portion of the Social Security tax and anticipated minimal cash taxes for 2020.
-Although we expect to take advantage of certain tax relief provisions of the CARES Act, we do not believe it will have a significant impact on our short-term or long-term liquidity position.
+We also applied certain measures of the CARES Act, which provided a cash benefit in the form of tax payment refunds, tax credits related to employee retention, cash deferral for the employer portion of the Social Security tax and minimal cash taxes for 2020.
+While we have taken advantage of certain tax relief provisions of the CARES Act, we do not believe it will have a significant impact on our short-term or long-term liquidity position.
 See Item 1, Financial Statements and Supplementary Data, Note 1 for additional information related to the CARES Act.

-During the second quarter of 2021, as gathering restrictions were lifted by state and local officials, we saw a normalization of funeral volumes at broadly higher funeral contract revenue averages, with geographical funeral revenue and margin difference related to the COVID-19 pandemic death rates decreasing.
-Although we expect these trends to continue, we will continue to assess these impacts, including the potential impacts of new variants of COVID-19, such as the delta variant, and implement appropriate procedures, plans, strategy, and issue any disclosures that may be required, as the situation surrounding the pandemic and related gathering restrictions, if any, evolves.
+During the third quarter of 2021, we experienced a high growth rate in funeral home revenue due to elevated funeral volumes from broad market share gains and higher COVID-19 related deaths combined with incremental growth in the average revenue per funeral contract.
+We will continue to assess these impacts, including the potential impacts of new variants of COVID-19, such as the Delta variant, and implement appropriate procedures, plans, strategy, and issue any disclosures that may be required, as the situation surrounding the pandemic and related gathering restrictions, if any, evolves.